aarato/kubernetes_secret_update/README.md

 This repo includes a python script that updates/creates Kubernetes TLS secret objects with provided certificate/key files.
 The Kubernetes object is only updated if the provided certificate expiration date is later than the one stored in the existing TLS Secret object.
 Using the provided Dockerfile the script can be containerized and it is intended to be run as a standalone Kubernetes cronjob that monitors a mounted directory where the certificates are located.

 ## Prerequisites
-- Service Account: This is required for authentication and authorization purposes so that the script could change the secret
+- Service Account: This is required for authentication and authorization purposes so that the script running inside the pod could change the secret.
 - Environment Variables: The variables used to customize the script runtime.
 ### Service Account
 A sample declarative configuration file - *sample_account.yaml* - is also included with this repo.